 Artificial insemination is widely used in improving livestock breeds.
 It helps farmers obtain high-quality animals without natural mating.
 This method also supports disease control and better productivity.
 It is an important tool in animal husbandry.

+In human fertility treatments, Assisted Reproductive Technology (ART) techniques such as IVF and IUI are applied to overcome infertility and improve chances of conception.
 It is a solution for any couple experiencing infertility issues in human fertility treatments through the application of AI.
 It helps with low sperm count, anatomical problems, or unidentified causes.
 Other forms of artificial intelligence include IUI, in which sperm is placed directly into the uterus to improve the possibility of conception.

 AI is commonly employed in animal breeding to pass on better genetics.
 Through proper choice of better bulls, the farmers can breed for better qualities like milk yield, meat quality, and disease-free ones in their species.
 It ensures that genetics gets to the elite class within the population.

-The application of AI in the improvement of livestock breeding aims at choosing good quality semen from males to mate with females to increase production, health, and growth rate.
+The application of AI in the improvement of livestock breeding aims at choosing good-quality semen from males to mate with females to increase production, health, and growth rate.
 It uses genetic improvement and selection to develop herds quickly and assist in the creation of herds with better performance and improvement in livestock breeding.
 For example, the benefit of AI has been manifested in instances like the dairy industry, where the quality of milk has increased along with milk production.

 AI assists in treating general infertility in both males and females because it involves the development of new techniques to reach the egg by sperm.
-For example, sperm quality problems, or blockages in men, AI is an effective means of pregnancy without sexual reproduction.
-Ovulatory disorders, blocked fallopian tubes or hostile cervical mucus are the other conditions that can be managed through AI, as this eliminates barriers to fertilisation.
+For example, sperm quality problems or blockages in men, AI is an effective means of pregnancy without sexual reproduction.
+Ovulatory disorders, blocked fallopian tubes, or hostile cervical mucus are the other conditions that can be managed through AI, as this eliminates barriers to fertilisation.

 Context | Benefits | Examples |